ralscha/openai4j/README.md

 Check out the [openai4j-examples](https://github.com/ralscha/openai4j-examples) repository for more examples.

 ## Changelog

+### 1.1.3 - February 10, 2024
+  * Added timestamp_granularities parameter to the Audio API

 ### 1.1.2 - January 26, 2024
   * Added dimensions parameter to the Embeddings API